Mike Morgan (politician): Legal and political career

 Morgan practiced law in Stillwater, Oklahoma, and was also an adjunct professor of business law at Oklahoma State University.
 From 1984 to 1996, he was a municipal judge for the City of Stillwater.
-Following his conviction, Morgan's license to practice law was suspended by the Oklahoma Supreme Court.

 Morgan first entered the Oklahoma Senate in 1997, having won the election from District 21 the previous year.
 Morgan served as chair of the Appropriations Committee and was also a member of the Senate committees on Education; Energy and Environment; and the Judiciary.

 Morgan served as Senate president pro tem in 2005 and 2006 and co-president pro tem in 2007 and 2008.
 The "co-president" position came about due to an unprecedented 24-24 deadlock between Democrats and Republicans in the state Senate following the 2006 elections.
 He could not run for re-election in 2008 due to term limits.

 Morgan received the Bill Lowry Library Champion Award from the Oklahoma Library Association in 2007.